micmejia/bible-dump/NKJV/Exodus/Exod 10.md

 Then Pharaoh called for Moses and Aaron in haste, and said, "I have sinned against the Lord your God and against you.

 ###### 17
-Now therefore, please forgive my sin only this once, and entreat[^a] the Lord your God, that He may take away from me this death only."
+Now therefore, please forgive my sin only this once, and entreat the Lord your God, that He may take away from me this death only."

 ###### 18
 So he went out from Pharaoh and entreated the Lord.